 Repairing Serious Auto Body Damages in Ogden, UT

 For more serious damage, it’s probably a good idea to take your car to a shop and request your insurer send an estimator to the shop of your choice.
 In this case, the repair shop will have your best interests in mind and should advocate for a quality repair.
 If driving your car to a drive-in appraisal center is not an option, this is most likely your best approach if you need to have your car towed to a shop.
 Sometimes your insurer will have the shop assess the damages and estimate the cost rather than sending an adjustor.
-Other times, their may be a delay in the repair process while waiting for the company’s adjustor to get to the shop.
+Other times, there may be a delay in the repair process while waiting for the company’s adjuster to get to the shop.
 Both approaches allow for a thorough inspection for hidden damages.

 Disputing a Low Auto Body Damage Claim

-In some instances, companies will threaten delays as a way to strong arm you to do what they want.
+In some instances, companies will threaten delays as a way to strong-arm you to do what they want.
 Be sure to stand up for yourself and protest; if the representative can’t send an adjustor in a few days, request to speak with someone higher in the company.

 A dispute over price may arise, from either you or the insurance company.
 Get explanations about all charges and stand your ground, as needed.
 Depending on the circumstances, you only need to pay the deductible.
 However, if the shop and insurer estimates differ, ask for an explanation and understand the differences.